cydy/ttt-ssh/EXAMPLES.md

    - First number is the row (1-3 from top to bottom)
    - Second number is the column (1-3 from left to right)

-2. **CPU Strategy**: The AI follows this priority:
+2. **CPU Strategy**: The AI uses balanced difficulty:
-   - Win if possible
+   - Win if possible (50% of the time)
-   - Block opponent from winning
+   - Block opponent from winning (30% of the time)
-   - Take center (2 2)
+   - Take center (40% of the time)
-   - Take corners
+   - Take corners (30% of the time)
-   - Take any available position
+   - Make random moves (more often for easier gameplay)

 3. **Multiplayer Tips**:
    - Room codes are 6 characters long